paulcarrtech/asciidoc-test-repo/My Antora Windows 11 Installation Guide.md

 ### Configure GitHub Linguist

-> [!TIP]
-> These Linguist configuration steps affect how language stats are displayed *only on public* repositories.
->
-> Skip these steps for private repositories.

 #### Include AsciiDoc, Markdown, and YAML in GitHub Repo Stats

 1. Add the following code to .gitattributes: